danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 So it appears at first glance to be a win to change these functions to take a string view type, in this case `base::StringPiece`.
 For callers with a `std::string`, it will copy the pointer and length into the `base::StringPiece`.
-For callers with a bounded string view type, they don't need to throw away the bounds or heap allocate.
+For callers with a bounded string view type, they don't need to throw away the bounds or allocate on the heap.
 Yet this created a pretty large binary size regression for doing almost nothing, and trying to eliminate heap allocations.

 Chromium is an interesting test bed because it is an _enormous_ codebase.
 So when you make a small change, it can easily be amplified immensely.
 In this case, we discovered that all those calls to a